 Let’s take a look at the best places for mouse traps!

 Where to Place Mouse Traps – The Ultimate Guide

 There are so many places in your attic that you should consider when laying your mouse traps.
-It is a very common area in your home to get mice.
+It is a widespread area in your home to get mice.
 The good news is that catching mice in your attic is relatively easy because you are rarely in it!

-When you have discovered that you have mice in your attic, you will need to go up there with a torch so you can discover the most common areas they use.
+When you have discovered that you have mice in your attic, you will need to go up there with a torch to discover the most common areas they use.
 Look around for items they may have chewed.
 Look out for mouse droppings and urine stains.
-I will always place a trap in these areas, against a wall if you can.
+I will always place a trap in these areas against a wall if you can.

 While you are up in your attic, take some time to investigate possible travel routes.
 For instance, wooden beams and narrow corridors are the perfect choices for a mouse to travel.
 These are also the best places to put your mouse traps.